 Also, Evernote doesn't have overwrite protection - you could lose your text.

 A: You don't have to, but it's recommended.
 The longer the password, the harder it's to guess it.
-Note that your text is protected by both URL and your password - if no one knows your URL, any password is good enough (if you use HTTPS nobody can see your URL).
+Note that your text is protected by both URL and your password.

 A: Overwrite protection prevents you from saving any changes if text was changed in the meantime.
 (Server stores the hash of newest content, and sends the hash to the client together with the content.
 Client has to return that hash when trying to save content.
 Server can compare stored and received hash to determinate if client was served with the latest changes.)

 You can save your site together with referenced resources by manually downloading each file, and use that directly (page doesn't need to talk to server once it's sent to the user).
 The saved site will have all you data in encrypted form, so it's safe.